AndreaCeccarelli/metrics_model/README.md

 ## Cite this work as:

-Andrea Ceccarelli, Leonardo Montecchi, Evaluating the Consequences of Object (mis)Detection from a Safety and Reliability Perspective: Discussion and Measures, https://arxiv.org/abs/2203.02205
+Andrea Ceccarelli, Leonardo Montecchi, Evaluating the Consequences of Object (mis)Detection from a Safety and Reliability Perspective: Discussion and Measures, IEEE ACCESS, May 2023.